elvir-k/webserver-simple-security/README.md

 # webserver-simple-security
-This is a simple bash script to protect your webserver with cloudflare domain and iptables
+This is a simple bash script to protect your webserver/domain with iptables and cloudflare

 To use this script simply download it into your linux server and give permission to it